An Official Website of the Commonwealth of Kentucky

 Nuisance Wildlife Control Operators are individuals who are permitted by the Kentucky Department of Fish and Wildlife Services to provide professional wildlife control assistance for a fee.
 Find a Nuisance Wildlife Control Operator in your area now.

-If you are a current or prospective Nuisance Wildlife Control Operator, see detailed permit information.
+See detailed permit information if you are a current or prospective Nuisance Wildlife Control Operator.

 Landowners and farmers who have problems with furbearers (mink, muskrat, beaver, river otter, weasel, raccoon, opossum, gray fox, red fox, bobcat, coyote, or striped skunk) may request assistance from a fur trapper during the legal trapping season.
 Through this program, farmers and landowners benefit by solving nuisance problems at no cost and fur trappers benefit by gaining land access for trapping opportunities.
 Furbearer trapping season is open from mid-November to the end of February.
 Fur trappers are private individuals and are not employed by the Kentucky Department of Fish and Wildlife Services.